 God makes us part of his one Church, and leads us to join a visible church!

 Christians want to serve as faithful citizens in God’s kingdom and under earthly governments.

 Pastor Bode is our Family, School, Youth, and Worship pastor at St. Paul’s.
-He has served in school ministry for 3 years and parish ministry for almost 10 years.
+He served in school ministry for 3 years and has now been in parish ministry since 2009.
 He particularly loves preaching, singing and playing the trumpet.

 Pastor Aaron Mueller has served in the public ministry since 2004.
 He serves St. Paul’s in adult ministry and administration.
 He and his wife Sarah have three daughters.

 Mr. Curia graduated from Martin Luther College in New Ulm, MN in 2003 and began teaching at St. Paul’s that fall.
 He is currently serving as part-time 3rd-4th grade teacher and part-time Worship & Music Coordinator.

 Erin has a passion for working in a school system.
 She has been a life-long member of St. Paul’s.
 Erin enjoys spending time with her husband, Justin, and her children.